vladi14/y2_devops_test/README.md

 TIPs:
 * the script will run after each commit
-* docker must be installed
+* build is running on a fresh ubuntu image so docker must be installed
 * you can check it in `Actions` tab